codebar/tutorials/sql/lesson5/tutorial.md

 Open this fiddle that will have the data already loaded: https://sqliteonline.com/#fiddle-5be888fa749e451ljodase3y
 * L5.1 Select the list of workshops that have RSVP records.
 * L5.2 Select students with the list of workshops they have sent an RSVP to.
+* L5.3 Find all workshops, with the workshop dates, that the individual with id 17 has RSVPed to, and the date of their RSVPs.
-* L5.3 Find all workshops that have no RSVP.
+* L5.4 Find all workshops that have no RSVP.

 ---
 This ends our **SQL Lesson 5**.
 Is there something you don't understand?
 Try and go through the provided resources with your coach.
 If you have any feedback, or can think of ways to improve this tutorial [send us an email](mailto:feedback@codebar.io) and let us know.